Introduction

 • a copy of your Law Society ID Card or Practising Certificate

-• payment made by company or trust cheque, or company credit card.
+• payment made by company credit card.

 How to apply